 1. Fill in the online application form and upload:

-– their proposed Learning Agreement (LA) stating their chosen courses (see Courses offered to incoming students)
+- their proposed Learning Agreement (LA) stating their chosen courses (see Courses offered to incoming students); the LA must be signed by the student and their home institution’s coordinator

 - a transcript of records from their home institution